 Facilities inside the Botanical Garden are quite exhaustive.
 For visitors traveling with private vehicles, the garden provides a spacious parking lot.
 Other facilities provided are public bathrooms, gazebos, food stalls, and a cafeteria.
 Another thing that is unique to this garden is its camping ground.
 Cibodas Botanical Garden provides a spacious camping ground for campers.

 Another way to navigate the garden is by using the shuttle bus, Wara Wiri.
 The fare for one lap going around the garden is extremely cheap Rp10.000.
 Other than the shuttle bus, visitors are also welcome to bring bicycles and ride around the garden.

 The Botanical Garden is a 2.5-hour journey depending on traffic.
 From Jakarta, travelers can take Jl.
 Tol Jagorawi all the way until reaching the exit to Taman Safari.
 Continue on for another hour until reaching the garden.
 It will be on the left side of the road.

 Going to Cibodas Botanical Garden with public transportation will be a bit uncomfortable.
 This is because travelers need to make several transits before reaching the garden.
 Most would take big buses until reaching Bogor.
 The bus fare starts from Rp25.000/person.
 From Bogor, trippers can transfer to minibusses heading to the garden with a fare of Rp20.000/person.

 Address & Location

 The vast garden location is in Jl.
-Kebun Raya Cibodas, Sindangjaya, Cipanas district, Cianjur regency, West Java 43253.
+Kebun Raya Cibodas, Sindangjaya, Cipanas district, Cianjur, West Java 43253.